DelightedSoldier/CSP-Sudoku/README.md

 # CSP-Sudoku
-An implementation of CSP for solving a Sudoku puzzle.
+An implementation of CSP for solving a Sudoku puzzle in Python, using the backtracking algorithm.